fulcrologic/fulcro/README.md

 Next, we realize that we can do nothing about the last item, we can simply attempt to add little or no _incidental_ complexity [(thanks for the clarity Rich!)](http://www.infoq.com/presentations/Simple-Made-Easy).

-So, it is time we formed an opinion: This library requires that you store application state in a map within an atom.
+So, it is time we formed an opinion: This library, like Om, requires that you store application state in a map within an atom.
 This atom can be created in a let, def, or whatever.
 For figwheel, it is convenient to use a defonce:

      (defonce app-state (atom { ... }))